t-schill-dev/pokedex-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective was, to build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail
+The objective was, to build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+It was build as an IIFE(immediately invoced funcion expression) to make only limited amount of functions accessible.

 <p align="right">(<a href="#top">back to top</a>)</p>